This Half Terms Value: Tolerance

 We hope that you and your family will join with us as we promote this value in school.

-HONESTY REFLECTION POINTS:
+TOLERANCE REFLECTION POINTS:

 Why don’t you try these values activities at home?

 Watch programs, films, stories and games that value differences.
 The media has a powerful ability to shape attitudes.
 Talk about how people in the programs are different and the same.

 Value the differences within your own family.
 Accept the qualities each member possesses regardless of differing styles, interests and abilities.
 Help your children feel valued for who they are too.

 Involve your children in situations where diversity is present.
 This may be at sport, school, clubs and camps.